dotnet/docs/docs/core/testing/unit-testing-mstest-intro.md

 # MSTest overview

 MSTest, Microsoft Testing Framework, is a test framework for .NET applications.
-It allows to write and execute tests, tests suites with integration to Visual Studio and Visual Studio Code Test Explorers, .NET CLI, and many CI.
+It allows to write and execute tests, tests suites with integration to Visual Studio and Visual Studio Code Test Explorers, .NET CLI, and many CI pipelines.

 This is a fully supported, open-source and cross-platform test framwork that works with all supported .NET Frameworks (.NET Framwork, .NET Core, .NET, UWP, WinUI...) hosted on [GitHub](https://github.com/microsoft/testfx).